Our Team

 MSc Student, Medical Science

-Noah completed her Bachelor of Science - Honours, with a specialization in Biomedical Biology at Laurentian University.
-She is in her first year of the Masters in Medical Sciences program at the University of Calgary.
+Noah (she/her) is a Masters student in the Medical Sciences program at the University of Calgary.
+She previously completed her Bachelor of Science - Honours, with a specialization in Biomedical Biology at Laurentian University.
 Noah has worked with autistic people and children and adults with other neurodevelopmental disorders (NDDs) in social, recreation, and long-term treatment settings.
 Noah is passionate about bridging scientific research with her understanding and experience of youth with NDDs to help further research in the field.
 Away from school, Noah enjoys playing music, hiking, baseball, and reading.

 Ishnoor Nahal

-Ishnoor (she/her) is a Master of Medical Science Student at the University of Calgary.
+Ishnoor (she/her) is a PhD student in Medical Science at the University of Calgary.
 She completed her Bachelors of Science in Biological Sciences and Native Studies alongside a Research Certificate in Science at the University of Alberta.
 Her research project involves co-designing a sleep intervention for youth with neurodevelopmental disorders who have behaviors of concern as well as undertaking a clinical feasibility test of the sleep intervention.
 Outside of the lab, she enjoys knitting, baking, and building her knowledge regarding Indigenous Health.

 Garazi Casillas Martinez